falcosecurity/falco-website/content/en/blog/falco-security-and-monitoring-on-rke-bare-metal-cluster-with-rancher.md

 ---
 title: Falco Security and Monitoring on RKE Bare Metal Cluster with Rancher
-description: How to use Falco and its components to improve Kubernetes Cluster Security on runtime on a RKE bare netal cluster.
+description: How to use Falco and its components to improve Kubernetes Cluster Security on runtime on a RKE bare metal cluster.
-date: 2021-02-15
+date: 2021-03-10
 author: Frank Jogeleit
 slug: falco-on-rke-with-rancher
 ---